 CHURCH of the INCARNATION

 The Solemn Liturgy of Good Friday

+with Adoration of the Cross and Holy Communion from the Pre-Sanctified Gifts

-FRIDAY, APRIL 10, 2020 12 PM
+FRIDAY, APRIL 2, 2021 AT 12 PM & 6 PM

-THE SOLEMN LITURGY of GOOD FRIDAY

-THE ENTRANCE RITE

-The people stand as the ministers enter in silence.

-All kneel for a time of silent prayer.

-The Celebrant stands and prays

-A LMIGHTY GOD, we beseech thee graciously to behold this thy family, for which our Lord Jesus Christ was contented to be betrayed, and given up into the hands of wicked men, and to suffer death upon the cross; who now liveth and reigneth with thee and the Holy Ghost ever, one God, world without end.
-Amen.
+HOLY WEEK SCHEDULE HOLY SATURDAY, APRIL 3 8 PM The Great Vigil of Easter, Church, Ticket required for attendees EASTER DAY, APRIL 4 7 AM Holy Communion with hymns, Church, Ticket required for attendeesUptown Contemporary Service, Ascension Chapel, Ticket required for attendees 9 AM Traditional Service, Church, Ticket required for attendees Uptown Contemporary Service, Ascension Chapel, Ticket required for attendees Uptown Contemporary Service, North Parking Lot 11:15 AM Traditional Service, Church, Ticket required for attendees Uptown Contemporary Service, Ascension Chapel, Ticket required for attendees Uptown Contemporary Service, North Parking Lot No evening services or Sunday School on Easter Day For more information, please visit incarnation.org/holy-week-easter/ Also available via Livestream THE SOLEMN LITURGY of GOOD FRIDAY with Adoration of the Cross and Holy Communion from the Pre-sanctified Gifts THE ENTRANCE RITE The people stand as the ministers enter in silence.
+All kneel for a time of silent prayer as the ministers prostrate themselves before the Altar.
+The Celebrant alone stands and prays LMIGHTY God, we beseech thee graciously to behold this thy family, for which our Lord Jesus Christ was contented to be betrayed, and given up into the hands of wicked men, and to suffer death upon the cross; who now liveth and reigneth with thee and the Holy Ghost ever, one God, world without end.
+All sit.

 THE LESSONS

-OLD TESTAMENT Numbers 21:4-9
+The Old Testament Lesson Numbers 21:4-9

-From Mount Hor they set out by the way to the Red Sea, to go around the land of Edom; and the people became impatient on the way.
+ROM Mount Hor they set out by the way to the Red Sea, to go around the land of Edom; and the people became impatient on the way.
+And the people are the second of Edom in the way. people became impatient on the way.
 And the people spoke against God and against Moses, "Why have you brought us up out of Egypt to die in the wilderness?
 For there is no food and no water, and we loathe this worthless food."
-Then the Lord sent fiery serpents among the people, and they bit the people, so that many people of Israel died.
-And the people came to Moses, and said, "We have sinned, for we have spoken against the Lord and against you; pray to the Lord, that he take away the serpents from us."
+Then the LORD sent fiery serpents among the people, and they bit the people, so that many people of Israel died.
+And the people came to Moses, and said, "We have sinned, for we have spoken against the LORD and against you; pray to the LORD, that he take away the serpents from us."
 So Moses prayed for the people.
-And the Lord said to Moses, "Make a fiery serpent, and set it on a pole; and every one who is bitten, when he sees it, shall live."
+And the LORD said to Moses, "Make a fiery serpent, and set it on a pole; and every one who is bitten, when he sees it, shall live."
 So Moses made a bronze serpent, and set it on a pole; and if a serpent bit any man, he would look at the bronze serpent and live.

 The Word of the Lord.

-People Thanks be to God.
+Thanks be to God.

-PSALM 140:1-9 Sung by the choir

-Eripe me, Domine

-Plainsong

-Deliver Me, O Lord, from the evil man; and preserve me from the wicked man;

-Who imagine mischief in their hearts,

-and stir up strife all the day long.

-They have sharpened their tongues like a serpent;

-adder's poison is under their lips.

-Keep me, O Lord, from the hands of the ungodly;

-preserve me from the wicked men, who are purposed to overthrow my goings.

-The proud have laid a snare for me, and spread a net abroad with cords;

-yea, and set traps in my way.
+Psalm 140:1-9 People ELIVER me, O LORD, from the evil man; and preserve me from the wicked man; Who imagine mischief in their hearts, and stir up strife all the day long.
+They have sharpened their tongues like a serpent; adder's poison is under their lips.
+Keep me, O LORD, from the hands of the ungodly; preserve me from the wicked men, who are purposed to overthrow my goings.
+The proud have laid a snare for me, and spread a net abroad with cords; yea, and set traps in my way.

-I said unto the Lord, Thou art my God,

-hear the voice of my prayers, O Lord.
+I said unto the LORD, Thou art my God, hear the voice of my prayers, O LORD.